 No one likes to look in the mirror and see fine lines, wrinkles and sagging skin.
 Facial aging happens to everyone, but not necessarily at the same time or in the same way.
 Aging in the face is the result of a combination of factors.
 Genetics plays its part, as do lifestyle choices such as smoking, but one of the main reasons that we begin to look “older” is due to a loss of volume.
 Think about it.
 We refer to people who look young as having a “baby face”.
 Why?
 Because they still have a lot of roundness or fat through the mid-face that our eye perceives as youthful.
 Furthermore, their skin is plump so they don’t have fine lines and wrinkles.

 Fillers are a great non-surgical procedure for turning back the clock by literally filling in areas where volume has decreased with time.
 Specific fillers address specific concerns.
-These concerns can range from sunken cheeks and deflated lips, to fine lines and wrinkles around the eyes and mouth, to deeper grooves across the forehead and in the nasolabial folds.
+These concerns can range from sunken cheeks and deflated lips, to fine lines and wrinkles around the eyes and mouth, to deeper grooves across the hands, forehead, temples and in the nasolabial folds.
+Fillers may also be used in advanced treatments to help improve aged and sun-damaged skin.

 Board certified plastic surgeon Dr. Sean Doherty is a master at combining different fillers to achieve a completely rejuvenated look for your individual needs.
 His goal is to deliver the kind of subtle, natural looking result that is imperceptible.
 No one should know that you’ve had “work” done unless you decide to tell them.
 He will often combine fillers with Botox® as part of a non-surgical facelift.
 It is important with any procedure to see an expert with the skill and training to deliver exemplary results.
 Filler that is placed incorrectly is not only unsightly, but can actually be dangerous.